BernieWhite/DevOpsKitDsc/docs/feature-details.md

 Use the following steps to configure Azure Blob Storage as a location for incremental signatures:

 1. Create or use an existing storage account
-2. Create an empty blob container
+1. Create an empty blob container
-3. Create a SAS signature with the `Read` and `Write` permissions
+1. Create a SAS signature with the `Read` and `Write` permissions
-4. Use [Set-DOKDscCollectionOption][Set-DOKDscCollectionOption] with the `-SignaturePath` and `-SignatureSasToken` parameters
+1. Use [Set-DOKDscCollectionOption][Set-DOKDscCollectionOption] with the `-SignaturePath` and `-SignatureSasToken` parameters

 ### Documentation

 Automatically generate per server documentation in markdown that can be shared across teams.

-For details on the PSDocs syntax see [PSDocs][psdocs].
+For details on the PSDocs syntax and output examples see [PSDocs][psdocs].

 ## Node configuration data